beata/jquery-dropdown-subscriber/README.md

 # Dropdown Subscriber

-Any input element have subscribed to dropdown list changes, will be updated to option's [data-publish-value] attribute when the dropdown list changed
+Any input element have subscribed to the changes of dropdown list, it's value will be set to the selected option's [data-publish-value] when the dropdown list changed.

 ## Getting Started